Notes From a Pop Up: Tips, Tactics, and Techniques

 Notes:

-For the Spicy Smoky Salty Mango, we used a flavor that has been everywhere lately, and has been trending in some of the world’s best bars: spicy mango!
-Here, we integrated flavor in as many ways as we could without over-complicating it.
-The amchur infusion adds dried spice and green mango, complimenting the complex yet mild spice notes of Ancho Reyes.
-A syrup made simply of high-quality mango purée and cane sugar adds sweetness and texture.
-For garnish, we used dried mango covered in lime and blended spices, which amplifies the drink itself…and served as a treat!
+For the Spicy Smoky Salty Mango Marg, we used a flavor that has been everywhere lately, and has been trending in some of the world’s best bars: spicy mango!
+Here, we integrated and layered the flavors in as many ways as we could without over-complicating it, even utilizing a spiced salt rim and an edible garnish of dried mango covered in lime and blended spices.

 Spicy Smoky Salty Mango Margarita